onihusube/spook/README.md

 spook is immediate functions library.

-Immediate function is consteval function for C++20.
+Immediate function is consteval function on C++20.

 - header only
 - type safe